OnitiFR/barry/README.md

 ## Send your backups into the clouds

-This client-server tool will watch a local directory for new backups, and upload them to a cold-storage Swift ("OVH-flavoured") service.
+This client-server tool will watch a local directory for new backups, and upload them to a cold-storage Swift ("OVH-flavored") service.